 Meet Rebecca

 Rebecca’s academic research focuses primarily on race and the criminal justice system.
-She works closely with law enforcement agencies across the State of California on research and training initiatives designed to improve police-community relations and reduce disparities.
+She has worked closely with law enforcement agencies across the State of California on research and training initiatives designed to improve police-community relations and reduce disparities.
 Rebecca’s research has been published in top academic journals, including Psychological Science, Proceedings of the National Academy of Sciences, and Current Directions in Psychological Science.
 Her work has been covered by The New York Times, The Washington Post, PBS, the San Francisco Chronicle, and The Boston Globe.